ligma-boolz/ligma-boolz/README.md

-This is the repository for all ligma-boolz vst plugins.
+This is the repository for all Ligma-Boolz vst plugins.

 <!---
 ligma-boolz/ligma-boolz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.